Rodrigo77dDrummond/Grading_Tool/README.md

 TO-DO LIST:

-1. Access and learn previous code
-2. Decide on platform for tool (website, local file etc.)
+1. Fill in custom answers for each feedback.
+2. Create an opening and closing.
-3. Create Test file with some buttons and comment generation
+3. Create Python to access sketch.js file
+4. Deocrate and customize website
+5. Figure out how to create a file with the comment as supposed to the console logging.